penchy-zju/tensorflowbook/README.md

 * **Errata:** Errata will be added to the [errata](https://github.com/backstopmedia/tensorflowbook/tree/master/errata) directory as they are discovered.
 Send in a pull request if you have errata to report!

-TensorFlow progress so fast that many code in this book can not run anymore because of deperating of some api, so I fork this project so make sure all code is runnable while my own learningship of TensorFlow
-* TensorFlow: 1.1.0